pielube/MESSpy/README.md

 You can modify them from a python interface or simply from notepad.
 Input_test/ contains a demonstration case study.
 - general.json defines the general input.
 More details can be found in rec.py following the early comments
 - structure.json defines the structure of the case study.
 Here you can define all the locations to consider, each technology inside the locations and technology's parameters.
 More detalis can be found following comments in rec.py and location.py.
-- refcase.json This file has the same structure of structure.json and defines the "buiseness as usual" case, which is used as a reference case to calculate cash flows of the study case and make economis assesment.
+- refcase.json This file has the same structure of structure.json and defines the "buiseness as usual" case, which is used as a reference case to calculate cash flows of the study case and make economis assessment.
 - economics.json defines economic parameters.
 More details can be found following comments in economics.py

 ### How to continue